Gouvernement Princier de Monaco

 This new method makes it possible to calculate changes in each of these data items every year, without having to conduct an exhaustive survey, which until now has taken place every 8 years.

-The first results of the 2024 Population Census are presented in the infographic: Residents in 2024
+The results of the 2024 Population Census are presented in the infographic: Residents in 2024

 Residents